mikeRobWard/spatial-interpolation-toolbox/README.md

 ![bm_inputs](https://user-images.githubusercontent.com/67876029/139186210-63b601db-8ad1-4b18-8fda-75d803c3e0b7.JPG)

 The field containing land use types is named `C_DIG1`, which contains a numbered value corresponding to the land use type.
 Residential corresponds to `1`, so we will exclude all other values.
-Land use shapefiles can contain hundreds of thousands of polygons, so be patient if you are processing a large area.
 The output of this interpolation should look similar to this:

 ![bm_output](https://user-images.githubusercontent.com/67876029/139191000-5ac637d4-0f8f-4959-877e-be3af21e4f7c.png)